LArSoft/larsoft.github.io/wiki/Breaking_Changes_prior_to_v07_00_00.md

 **Failure when not fixed**: compiler errors (unknown class, undefined service class methods) and run-time errors (on service initialization)\
 **Fix**: extensive description and more compact instructions at [Core Services Review](Core_Services_Review)

-Data products must be put into the event(#Data-products-must-be-put-into-the-event) {.wiki-class-count}
+Data products must be put into the event
 --------------------------------------------------------------------------------------

 **Related issue:** [\#7852](/redmine/issues/7852 "Feature: A module failing to put() a product it produces() should be an error (Closed)")\